- Every eligible registered voter in California may vote in every election.

 Phone 1-800-SBC-VOTE, ext 7.

-Note: The Santa Maria Elections Office may not be open, or have limited hours, during some off election months.
+Note: The Santa Maria Elections Office may not be open, or have limited hours, during some non election months.
 However, the Recorders Office in the same building can accept registration forms and assist with some voter information.
 The Santa Barbara Elections Office can answer questions all year by phone at 1-800-722-8683, Ext 7.

 The Elections Division is responsible for voter registration, the administration of all public elections within the county, and the maintenance of all related official records.
 Typical responsibilities include: the candidate nomination process; initiative and referendum petitions; arguments and rebuttals for ballot measures; candidate’s campaign statements and financial disclosure statements; voter registration and vote by mail ballots; management of polling places and the computation and certification of voting results.